 - How will this provision be monitored and reviewed

-You may find the Third Sector Health and Social Care Support Team’s Strategic Commissioning Plans Guidance briefing that summarises the content useful in developing your understanding of strategic commissioning and the role of the Strategic Planning Group.
+You may find the Integration Support Team’s Strategic Commissioning Plans Guidance briefing that summarises the content useful in developing your understanding of strategic commissioning and the role of the Strategic Planning Group.